isomerpages/moe-angmokiosec/_curriculum/Design and Technology Nutrition and Food Science.md

     <td class="tg-didf">1</td>
     <td class="tg-657w">D&amp;T<br><br>Project 1: Display Stand for Toy Car<br>Project 2: Key Tag<br><br><br><br><br><br><br><br><br>FCE<br></td>
     <td class="tg-didf">In Secondary 1, students learn Lines and Circles technique to sketch their ideas.
 Students learn and develop freehand sketching skills through idea generation and development.
 They also go through the tactile experiences when they tinker, test and evaluate ideas through building quick mock-up and finally constructing the prototype as their final design proposal.<br>
-Students experience working with acrylic in Display Stand Project and aluminum in Key Tag Project.<br>
+Students experience working with aluminium in Display Stand Project and acrylic in Key Tag Project.<br>
 <br>Students will go through 3 to 4 practical lessons to acquire the basic culinary skills, and familiarise with basic kitchen hygiene and safety guidelines.<br>
 A simplified coursework where students need to conduct some form of research and present their information either in a poster, report or PowerPoint slides.<br>
 Lessons will focus on the following: